Kaʻanapali, Kahana, Napili, and Kapalua — all West Maui but 20 minutes apart.

 Vibe: Upscale, uncrowded, surrounded by golf courses and coastal trails.
 The quietest of the four areas.

-Water quality: Kapalua Bay is well-protected and has excellent water quality.
+Water quality: Kapalua Bay is well-protected and historically rates at low bacteria levels.
 Fleming Beach is more exposed to northwest swells in winter.

 | From | To | Drive Time |